Traditional Minestrone Soup Recipe

-Vegetable Minestrone with Parsley Pistou is a flavorful and healthy Italian soup that's perfect for a cozy dinner at home.
+Vegetable Minestrone with parsley pistou is a flavorful and healthy Italian soup that's perfect for a cozy dinner at home.
 Made with creamy white beans, fresh herbs and loads of healthy green vegetables, this soup is gluten free and vegan adaptable!

 Minestrone is a classic Italian soup, and like all of the best Italian recipes, each cook's version is slightly different.
 It's the recipe I always make whenever I've been indulging a bit too much and need a good reset.